hypeirc/website/src/pages/about.md

 ## Connect

-All servers listen only inside the [hyperboria network](http://hyperboria.net).

 The servers are available with the use of [cjdns] or [yggdrasil].
 We have several RDNS domains within the cjdns network, connect to any of them via port 6667: